Categorifying Zeta Functions for Quadratic Covers: Introduction

 The paper is organized as follows.
-In Section~\ref{sec:hyperell}, we review the basic properties of algebraic curves over finite fields and their zeta and $L$-functions.
-In Section~\ref{sec:incalgs}, we review the definitions of decomposition sets and their incidence algebras, following \cite{gkt1} and \cite{ak}.
-The proof of Theorem~\ref{thm:intro} is given in Section~\ref{sec:mainthm}.
-In Section~\ref{sec:app} we prove formula (\ref{eq:aq}) relating the numbers of split and inert points of $E$ to $a_{q}(E)$.
-Finally, we prove the topological analogue, Theorem~\ref{thm:introtop}, in Section~\ref{sec:gencov}.
+In Section~\ref{sec:doublecov}, we recall basic properties of number fields, algebraic curves over finite fields, finite CW complexes and finite graphs, as well as each of their zeta and $L$-functions.
+In Section~\ref{sec:incalgs}, we review the definitions of decomposition sets and their incidence algebras, following \cite{gkt1,kob}.
+The proofs of Theorems~\ref{thm:introgen} and~\ref{thm:intromotivic} are given in Section~\ref{sec:mainthm}.
+In Section~\ref{sec:app} we prove formula (\ref{eq:aq}) relating the numbers of split and inert points of $E$ to $a_{q}(E)$ for an elliptic curve $E/\F_{q}$, as well as its graph theoretic analogue (\ref{eq:loopcount}) for a double cover of graphs $Y\rightarrow X$.
+Section~\ref{sec:ss} gives a brief overview of supersingular isogeny graphs and a proof of Theorem~\ref{thm:shimuraasymptoticintro}.
+Finally, in Section~\ref{sec:recip}, we describe quadratic reciprocity in the language of zeta functions of quadratic covers.

-The authors would like to thank Changho Han for many helpful discussions at the early stages of this project.
-The second author also thanks David Zureick-Brown for several conversations about covers of curves and Bogdan Krstic for his help describing objective characteristic polynomials.
+The authors would like to thank their team members at the first Rethinking Number Theory (RNT) workshop - Karen Acquista, Changho Han and Alicia Lamarche - for their early contributions to this project and for many conversations along the way.
+The authors are grateful to the organizers of RNT - Heidi Goodson, Christelle Vincent and Mckenzie West - for the opportunity to begin this project, as well as to all the RNT participants.
+Finally, the second author would like to thank David Zureick-Brown for numerous suggestions that improved the article, Aly Deines for many productive discussions, and Bogdan Krstic for his help with the details of objective characteristic polynomials.